There is NO correlation between the degree of Arthritis seen on X-ray and pain.

 Any improvement will deteriorate if the exercises are not kept up daily and you will have a return of pain at some point if you do not maintain this.
 However if you are suffering, it is worth giving the treatment a trial of a few visits to see if it can help.
 If it doesn’t we can refer back to your GP for further assistance and pain management advice.

-If you have an inflammatory arthritis or metabolic arthritis this needs to be treated by medication from your GP and a change in diet could also be of great benefit, see the page on functional medicine (link needed)
+If you have an inflammatory arthritis or metabolic arthritis this needs to be treated by medication from your GP and a change in diet could also be of great benefit.

 Why Do We Get Arthritis?